lilott8/CS220-Final/README.md

 ===============
 #Changelog:

-  - Steiner point creation is done
-  - Prim's algorithm is almost done being implemented as well
+  - Dijkstra's is done
-  - documented voronoi.cpp and .h
+  - Huge efficiency improvements, instead of creating >600 nodes, I now only create MxN nodes
+  - Using sets for data structures to guarantee uniqueness in lists.

 ##Done:

+ - Dijkstra's is done
  - Steiner point creation
  - Removed the binary tree and added the R* tree from boost.
  - Added the Binary tree interface for running SPC in V+ElogE time